 Free travel guides to 11 islands await you, plus tailor-made services to make your vacation to paradise unforgettable!

 10. Walking Around Fare

-With locals arriving in the morning by boat to do some shopping, a beautiful beach and even a proper bar – there are so many reasons to fall in love with Huahine’s only town.
+With locals arriving in the morning by boat to do some shopping, a beautiful beach, and even a proper bar – there are so many reasons to fall in love with Huahine’s only town.
 From the main quay, visitors with a good sense of imagination might be able to make out the contours of a pregnant woman in the mountains across town.
-This might explain the island’s name oddly resembling the Tahitian word for woman – vahine.
+This might explain the island’s name oddly resembling the Tahitian word for a woman – vahine.
 Whether you believe in legends or not, you’ll love coming to Fare to run some errands, hit the beach and don’t forget happy hour at the yacht club!